harmslab/gpseer/README.md

 seer.results
 ```

 Use the trained model to approximate the posterior distribution of an unknown
 genotype (predict the phenotype).

 ### CLI example

 GPSeer install a few scripts that are runnable from anywhere on the commandline.
 To sample a genotype-phenotype map, simply run `gpseer-predict`.

 ```
 gpseer-predict --input data.json --output results.csv \
       --model EpistasisLinearRegression --nsamples 100 \
-      --range 0 200 --order 1 --db_dir gpseer-db
+      --range 0 200 --order 1 --db_dir gpseer-db \
+      --preclassify False --model_type global
 ```

 If you've already sampled a dataset and would like to sample it further, try
 `gpseer-continue`.
 Just point this script to the directory that contains
 gpseer data.

 ```
 gpseer-continue --db_dir gpseer-db --output results.csv --nsamples 100
 ```

 ## Install